This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate, I earn from qualifying purchases.

 If you want to make the entire set of 3 Nesting Bins, you will need 4 pieces of fat quarters (2 for exterior fabric, 2 for lining).

-LEFT: Print, cut out pattern (available in free resource library) and piece pattern together (for Large Bin only).
-Cut pattern out on Exterior fabric and Lining.
+LEFT: First, print and cut out pattern (available in free resource library) and piece pattern together (for Large Bin only).
+Next, cut pattern out on Exterior fabric and Lining.

-RIGHT: Using paper scissors, cut out the triangles of the paper pattern that are in between dotted line labeled “Dart Line – Sew Here”.
+RIGHT: Then, using paper scissors, cut out the triangles of the paper pattern that are in between dotted line labeled “Dart Line – Sew Here”.

-LEFT: Pin pattern to Lining Fabric on fold (fold line is on right side of photo).
+LEFT: Next, pin pattern to Lining Fabric on fold (fold line is on right side of photo).
 Fold up the two side darts on the PAPER PATTERN to expose the fabric underneath.
 Using fabric chalk, mark all the dart lines on the fabric (solid yellow line).

-RIGHT: Remove the paper pattern from the fabric.
+RIGHT: Now remove the paper pattern from the fabric.
 Flip fabric to the other side so fold line is on left side.

-LEFT: Apply fusible interfacing to wrong side of Exterior Fabric using iron.
+LEFT: First, apply fusible interfacing to wrong side of Exterior Fabric using iron.

-RIGHT: Mark dart lines as previously shown and fold fabric in half at fold line.
-Sew the two side darts (red dotted line).
+RIGHT: Next, mark dart lines as previously shown and fold fabric in half at fold line.
+Then sew the two side darts (red dotted line).
 Make sure to back stitch at either end.

-LEFT: Match the dart lines and sew together (red dotted line)
+LEFT: Next, match the dart lines and sew together (red dotted line)

-RIGHT: When you are done, the bottom of the bin (wrong side) will look like this.
+RIGHT: Finally, when you are done, the bottom of the bin (wrong side) will look like this.
 Blue dotted line indicates where you sewed.

-LEFT: Fabric bin viewed from top with square bottom sewn
+LEFT: Fabric basket viewed from top with square bottom sewn

 RIGHT: Sew side seams together (red dotted line).
 Blue dotted lines indicate the dart lines you had sewn before.